HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-2.md

 # Erasing Nodes

 If we are erasing a leaf node, it is intuitive to see that we would just need to traverse through its parents and correct their heights/apply rotations.
+Perhaps we would like it if we could pass a node pointer as the argument to delete, but we would have to traverse the tree to find the node again anyways, and that would just force an addition call to ```Find()```.
+Instead, we will again pass an argument of ```value_type```.

+Also, we cannot return NULL if a node with that value cannot be found, since if we delete the last node we must return a NULL for the empty tree.
+We will ignore the problem for now, but a possible solution would be passing an option boolean pointer that indicates whether the value was found or not.

 Finding the node to delete is fairly simple; we need to keep an array of parent pointers similar to ```insert()```.
-We cannot return NULL if a node with that value cannot be found, since if we delete the last node we must return a NULL for the empty tree.
-We will ignore the problem for now.

 ```cpp
 template <typename T>
 Node<T> *Erase(Node<T> *root, typename Node<T>::value_type val)